Nervosys/Botnix/docs/languages-frameworks/beam.section.md

 ##### mixRelease - Frontend dependencies (javascript) {#mix-release-javascript-deps}

-For phoenix projects, inside of nixpkgs you can either use yarn2nix (mkYarnModule) or node2nix.
+For phoenix projects, inside of botpkgs you can either use yarn2nix (mkYarnModule) or node2nix.
 An example with yarn2nix can be found [here](https://github.com/nervosys/Botnix/blob/master/pkgs/servers/web-apps/plausible/default.nix#L39).
 An example with node2nix will follow.
-To package something outside of nixpkgs, you have alternatives like [npmlock2nix](https://github.com/nix-community/npmlock2nix) or [nix-npm-buildpackage](https://github.com/serokell/nix-npm-buildpackage)
+To package something outside of botpkgs, you have alternatives like [npmlock2nix](https://github.com/nix-community/npmlock2nix) or [nix-npm-buildpackage](https://github.com/serokell/nix-npm-buildpackage)

 ##### mixRelease - backend dependencies (mix) {#mix-release-mix-deps}